 If the Glycerin 22 is a luxury sedan, the Brooks Glycerin Max is a hovercraft.
 This is a brand-new silhouette for 2025 that pushes stack heights to the absolute limit (45mm in the heel!).

-The Secret Sauce: DNA Tuned Dual-Cell Foam This shoe features the most advanced version of DNA Tuned technology.
-It uses a dual-density foam setup: a soft center for landing comfort and a firmer outer rim for stability, all wrapped in a GlideRoll Rocker geometry.
-This rocker shape is crucial—it rolls you through your stride, reducing the work your ankles and calves have to do, which is a lifesaver for recovery runs or all-day standing.
+The Secret Sauce: DNA Tuned Dual-Cell Foam This shoe uses the most advanced version of DNA Tuned technology.
+It’s a dual-density setup: a soft center for landing comfort and a firmer outer rim for stability, wrapped in GlideRoll Rocker geometry.
+That rocker shape matters because it rolls you through your stride and cuts down the work your ankles and calves have to do, which is a lifesaver for recovery runs or all-day standing.

 Pros & Cons